kfrn/mhdl-magissues/README.md

    * While it should be possible to use the direct image link, this isn't 100% reliable as the URL is not static.
 It contains a server ID which may change.
       * **⮊** Figure out how to get around this!
 * The cover images were obtained using the scripts in [this repo](https://github.com/kfrn/mhdl-scripts).
+* There are a handful of double-ups of issues, because certain issues appear in two different bound volumes.

 ##### Dev notes